DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 Organizer and Chair, “Alternative Temporalities in Computer Gaming,” 31st Annual Conference of the Society for Literature, Science, and the Arts, Tempe, AZ, November 10, 2017.

 Graduate Student Summer Resident, National Humanities Center, Research Triangle Park, NC, Summer 2017.
-Authored a lesson titled "Written Experimentations in Laboratories and Role-Playing Games" (forthcoming June 2020).
+Authored a lesson titled "Written Experimentations in Laboratories and Role-Playing Games" (Available online <a href="https://education.nationalhumanitiescenter.org/courseware/lesson/33" target="_blank">here</a>).

 Organizer and Chair, “Video Games’ Extra-Ludic Echoes,” 29th Annual Conference of the Society for Literature, Science, and the Arts, Rice University, Houston, TX, November 15, 2015.